-- Averse risk appetite to risks around service and support provided to postmasters. - Averse risk appetite towards risks around our core operational processes that impact postmasters. - Averse risk appetite to being non-compliant with our statutory and regulatory obligations. - Averse risk appetite for financial crime to occur within any part of the Post Office or the network. - Averse risk appetite in relation to unethical behaviour by Post Office employees. - Averse risk appetite to risks around disputes and litigation. - Cautious risk appetite towards the risk of service interruptions that would considerably reduce branch availability across the network resulting in the inability to serve customers.
+- Averse risk appetite to corporate non-compliance with legal and statutory obligations. - Averse risk appetite for financial crime to occur within any part of the organisation. - Averse risk appetite in relation to unethical behaviour by Post Office staff. - Averse risk appetite for litigation. - Cautious risk appetite for inefficient or ineffective processes that result in: lost time, duplicated effort, and increased risk of financial loss or errors in any part of its business or core processes

-Post Office acknowledges however that in certain scenarios even after extensive controls have been implemented a risk may still sit outside the agreed Risk Appetite/Risk Tolerance.
-Risks outside of Appetite/Tolerance may be presented to the relevant governance forums for escalation/agreement of the risk position.

-If a risk is identified which is outside of agreed policy a risk exception note will be required, details of which can be found [here](#).
+Post Office acknowledges, however, that in certain scenarios, even after extensive controls have been implemented, a process may still sit outside the agreed Risk Appetite.
+In this situation, a risk exception waiver will be required pursuant to the Exemption Process, details of which can be found [here](#).

-3.2 Policy framework
+3.2.
+Policy Framework

-This Policy is part of a framework that has been established to set the minimum operating policies relating to the management of postmaster contract risks throughout the business and network in line with Post Office's risk appetite.
+This Policy is part of a framework that has been established to set the minimum operating policies relating to the management of our postmaster contract risks throughout the business in line with Post Office's risk appetite.
 The framework includes the following policies:

 - Postmaster Onboarding

 - Postmaster Training

 - Postmaster Complaint Handling

-- Network Monitoring and Branch Assurance Support
+- Network Monitoring and Audit Support

 - Network Cash and Stock Management

 - Network Transaction Corrections

 - Postmaster Account Support

 - Postmaster Accounting Dispute Resolution

 - Postmaster Contract Performance

 - Postmaster Contract Suspension

 - Postmaster Contract Termination (this policy)

-- Postmaster Contract Termination Decision Review
+- Postmaster Termination Decision Review

-3.3 Who must comply?
+3.3.
+Who must comply?

-Compliance with this policy is mandatory for all Post Office employees who manage postmaster contracts on behalf of Post Office.
+Compliance with this policy is mandatory for all Post Office employees5 who manage postmaster contracts on behalf of Post Office.